-If desired, all or part of the indemnification obligations set forth in this section may be met by the purchase of insurance by the Academy.
-The indemnification in this Section shall also specifically apply, without limitation, to any current claims or litigation at the time this Agreement is executed, as well as any future or additional claims or litigation regarding any prior activities of the Academy.
+If desired, all or part of the indemnification obligations set forth in this Section may be met by the purchase of insurance by the Academy.
+The indemnification in this Section shall also specifically apply, without limitation, to any current claims or litigation at the time this

+Agreement is executed, as well as any future or additional claims or litigation regarding any prior activities of the Academy.

 Section 2.
 Indemnification of the Academy.
-CSP shall indemnify, save, and hold harmless the Academy and all of its employees (if any), officers, directors, subcontractors, and agents against any and all lawsuits and causes of action or other forms of liability that may arise out of, or by reason of any noncompliance by CSP with any agreements, covenants, warranties, or undertakings of CSP contained in or made pursuant to this Agreement, any misrepresentation or breach of this Agreement, and any acts or failures to act by CSP which occurred prior to the Effective Date of this Agreement.
+CSP shall indemnify, save, and hold harmless the Academy and all of its employees (if any), officers, directors, subcontractors, and agents against any and all claims, demands, lawsuits and causes of action or other forms of liability that may arise out of, or by reason of any noncompliance by CSP with any agreements, covenants, warranties, or undertakings of CSP contained in or made pursuant to this Agreement, any misrepresentation or breach of this Agreement, and any acts or failures to act by CSP which occurred prior to the Effective Date of this Agreement.

-In addition, CSP shall indemnify, save, hold harmless, and reimburse the Academy for any and all legal expenses and costs associated with the defense of such claim, demand or suit.
+In addition, CSP shall indemnify, save, hold harmless, and reimburse the Academy for any and all legal expenses and eosts associated with the defense of such claim, demand or suit.
+CSP agrees to advance to the Academy all costs, actual attorneys' fees, actual experts' fees, and such similarly related expenses immediately upon request so that the Academy is not required to pay such expenses out of its own funds.

-The Academy agrees that for any claim for indemnification made by the Academy, to the extent the interests of CSP and the Academy are aligned, the parties agree to coordinate a defense and utilize shared counsel to minimize the costs of such defense.
+The Academy agrees that for any claim for indemnification made by the Academy, to the extent the interests of CSP and the Academy are aligned, the parties agree to coordinate a defense to minimize the costs of such defense.
 To the extent CSP shall be responsible for indemnification of the Academy, CSP shall have the right to select the attorneys of its choice and to make all decisions and in every respect control the manner in which CSP and the Academy are defended.
 Notwithstanding the foregoing, in no event shall CSP indemnify the Academy for the attorney fees accrued by the Board in the regular course of business.